NFL owners table plan to reward minority hiring

 thinks I'm the best person, or is he hiring me to move his draft choice up a

 little bit?
-And then the third thing this is nobody feels like they want
+And then the third thing ... is nobody feels like they want

 being put in, I know that's not what they're driving at, but that's still the